2023 Most Popular Allied Health Professions Associate Degree Trade Schools in Indiana

 The average amount in student loans that allied health majors at IUPUI take out while working on their Associate Degree is $19,702.

-You’ll be in good company if you decide to attend University of Saint Francis - Fort Wayne.
-It ranked #3 on our 2023 Most Popular Allied Health Professions Associate Degree Trade Schools in Indiana list.
+A rank of #3 on this year’s list means University of Saint Francis - Fort Wayne is a great place for allied health professions students working on their associate degree.
 University of St. Francis Fort Wayne is a small private not-for-profit school located in the city of Fort Wayne.

 About 76% of the students majoring in allied health at the school are women while 24% are male.